The Best Fabric, Foam & Zippers for Marine Interior Cushions

 Best Fabric for Marine Interior Cushions

 There are some qualities you should look for in boat cabin upholstery fabric.
-Even though it's the interior of your boat, there is still a presence of moisture.
-You'll need a fabric that is mold/mildew resistant.
+Even though it's the interior of your boat, moisture is still present.
+You'll need a fabric that is mold and mildew resistant.
 That's why we recommend synthetic fabrics — stay away from natural fibers like cotton.
-The next step is to decide between a woven canvas upholstery fabric or a vinyl or faux leather.
+The next step is to decide between a woven canvas upholstery fabric and a vinyl or faux leather material.

-Here's a quick summary of the characteristics and differences between vinyl/faux leather and woven canvas upholstery fabrics.
+Here's a quick summary of the characteristics and differences between vinyl or faux leather and woven canvas upholstery fabrics.

 Vinyl & Faux Leather Fabrics:

-- not breathable (you will need to add a vent grommet to the cushion zipper plaque to allow for airflow)
+- Not breathable; you will need to add a vent grommet to the cushion's zipper plaque to allow for airflow.

 Woven Canvas Fabrics:

-- abrasion resistant, but not as durable as vinyl/faux leather
+- Abrasion resistant, but not as durable as vinyl and faux leather.

-- water resistant, but not as much as vinyl/faux leather
+- Water resistant, but not as much as vinyl and faux leather.

-- available in solids, stripes, geometrics, nautical, florals and more
+- Available in solids, stripes, geometrics, nautical patterns, florals and more.

 Our selection of vinyl fabrics has upped the style factor.
 They are just as high-end and expensive-looking as faux leather upholstery fabrics.
 A benefit of vinyl and faux leather is that, in addition to adding a touch of luxury to your cabin interior, they are nearly waterproof.
 If your boat cabin often gets damp, you might want to consider choosing from our selection of high-quality vinyl and faux leather upholstery fabrics.

 If you love color, pattern and making a statement with your upholstery, you can't go wrong with one of our high-quality woven textiles.
 Canvas upholstery fabrics are a great choice for marine interior cushions.
-Not only stylish and durable, our favorite woven upholstery performance fabrics — including Sunbrella Upholstery, Bella-Dura and Covington Outdoor — are abrasion resistant, mold/mildew resistant and solution-dyed.
+Not only stylish and durable, our favorite woven upholstery performance fabrics — including Sunbrella® Upholstery, Bella-Dura® and Covington Outdoor — are abrasion resistant, mold and mildew resistant, and solution-dyed.
 In fact, they're suitable for both interior and exterior marine cushions.